Mattress Too Firm? 6 Tips to Soften Your Mattress

 Can you sleep on a new mattress straight away?

-You usually can sleep on a brand new, quality bed in a box mattress a few minutes after it’s been unboxed.
+You usually can sleep on a brand new, quality mattress in a box a few minutes after it’s been unboxed.
 Well-made mattresses are usually quick to expand once they’re free of their plastic wrapping.

 Still, it usually takes at least a few hours for the mattress to reach full expansion, so the bed might not be as comfortable as it could be if you give it more time to reach its full shape.

 What is the best mattress for back problems?